reigningforest/rag_article_search/README.md

 ### Normal Usage
 1. Launch the web app
-2. System automatically loads existing processed data
+2. System automatically loads existing processed data with progress tracking
 3. Ask questions in the query interface
+4. **Real-time Progress**: Watch as the system processes your query through each step:
+   - 🧠 Analyzing query...
+   - 📝 Generating query variations...
+   - 🔍 Retrieving relevant documents...
+   - ✨ Simplifying abstracts...
+   - 🤖 Generating response...
-4. View responses with source documents
+5. View comprehensive responses with:
+   - **Main Response**: AI-generated answer based on research papers
+   - **Query Rewrites**: See how the system expanded your question
+   - **Source Documents**: Browse original and simplified abstracts
-5. Optional: Click **"Refresh Data"** to update with newer papers
+6. Optional: Click **"Refresh Data"** to update with newer papers

 ### Graph Visualization